fbpx

 It turns out the UK probate system has vulnerabilities that these criminals exploit.
 Key factors enabling the scam include:

-• Bona Vacanita (Unclaimed Estates) List
+• Bona Vacantia (Unclaimed Estates) List

 • Digitisation and Lack of Oversight